martimy/clab_vxlan_frr/README.md

 VXLAN does not provide a control plane, and VTEP discovery and host information (IP and MAC addresses, VNIs, and gateway VTEP IP address) learning are implemented using several [strategies](https://vincent.bernat.ch/en/blog/2017-vxlan-linux), including:

-- Unicast with static flooding
+- BUM flooding and address learning
-- Unicast with static L2/L3 entries
+- Static L2/L3 entries
 - Multicast
 - EVPN